 This proposal is based on a suggestion provided by Michelle Ciccolo (Town of Hudson), which was presented at the January 16 MAGIC Subregion meeting.
 The number and types of schools that would be covered in the mapping and analysis work is still being determined.
+Costs also may vary depending on the extent of mapping and analysis work that is pursued.

-UPV VP Focus Area Rating 1.
+UPWP Focus Area Rating 1.
 Link Land Use and Transportation Secondary 2.
 Work with Limited Financial Resources Primary 3.
 Use a Management and Operations Approach Primary 4.
 Protect Air Quality and the Environment N/A 5.
 Increase Transit and Healthy-Transportation Mode Share Secondary 6.
 Encourage Sustainable Communities and Livability Primary 7.
 Advance Mobility and Access, and Reduce Congestion Primary 8.
 Improve System Reliability N/A

 UPWP Focus Area Rating 9.
 Increase Transportation Safety and Security Primary 10.
 Support Economic Vitality N/A 11.
 Preserve and Maintain the Transportation System N/A 12.
 Consider Transportation Equity and Accessibility N/A 13.
-Support MetroFuture Implementation Primary 14.
-Support Statewide and Regional Transportation Initiatives Primary Enhance Technical Knowledge, Capacity, and Insights Secondary 16.
+Support MetroFuture Implementation Primary Support Statewide and Regional Transportation Initiatives Primary Enhance Technical Knowledge, Capacity, and Insights Secondary 16.
 Support Performance-Based Planning N/A